World Area Forecast System (WAFS) help

 Why can't I log in to my account?

 You will need to log in and/or have correct permissions.
 If you do not see a confirmation email after registering, please check your spam folder.
 Please contact us if further information is required.

 How do I access the Flight Path Tool?

 The flight path tool is now embedded into the interactive Graphical Forecasts for Aviation map.
-Click on the rulers in the top right corner of the map to open the display.
+Click on the route button along theright side of the map to open the display.
 Enter the airports to navigate, and select the product you wish to display from the dropdown.
 Watch a video on how to use the cross sections here.